dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 ### Custom Images or meta data

-If you want to use custom Icons for your loader executables or custom metadata, you should change the `icores.rc` file in the resources folder.
+If you want to use custom Icons for your loader executables or custom metadata, you should change the `cmd.rc` file in the resources folder.

-That can be compiled to an `icores.o` file via `windres icores.rc -o icores.o`.
+That can be compiled to an `cmd.o` file via `windres cmd.rc -o cmd.o`.
 You can also just replace the `demo.ico` file with any other ICON file you want to use.

+For DLL metadata you can change `DLL.rc`.

 ## TO-DO